pmdevita/ChaosHeadNoah-HQ/Readme.md

 A higher quality assets patch for the Switch/Steam release of Chaos;Head.

-## Background

 Not only is the English release of Chaos;Head poorly localized and rife with bugs, the assets
-have been severely or improperly compressed, especially on the Switch version.
-This patch aims to fix these issues with a few subprojects
+have been severely or improperly compressed.
+This patch aims to fix these issues with a few subprojects.

 ## Cutscene Re-encoding

-In both the Steam and Switch release, the cutscenes are presented in 1080p, upscaled from the original 720p release.
+In both the Steam and Switch release, the cutscenes are presented in 1080p, upscaled from the original 720p.
 However, they are heavily compressed, to such a degree that they are actually lower quality than the originals.
 To fix this, we need to upscale the original videos from the X360 release and insert them into both the Steam and Switch release.
+We're going to attempt to do an AI upscale to try to and improve the quality a bit more over a simple rescale.

 ## BG Image Re-encoding